zen0bit/awesome-stars/topics.md

 ## youtube

+- [gmou3/scrapetubefzf](https://github.com/gmou3/scrapetubefzf) - Terminal-based portal to Youtube.
+An alternative to ytfzf.
 - [tabletseeker/ytfzf_prime](https://github.com/tabletseeker/ytfzf_prime) - A working update of the popular terminal tool ytfzf for searching and watching Youtube videos without ads or privacy concerns, but with the convenience of a docker container.
 - [InfinityLoop1308/PipePipe](https://github.com/InfinityLoop1308/PipePipe) - An open-source Android app to let you browse YouTube, NicoNico and BiliBili freely.
 - [Benexl/yt-x](https://github.com/Benexl/yt-x) - Browse youtube from your terminal